 Cane and ethnic furniture lovers should all head to the Dakshinapan complex in Dhakuria.
 It is filled with cane furniture shops on all floors.
 From chairs to swings, to full sofa sets, there is a lot of variety here.
 These can be found in bulk outside the state emporium stores of Odisha and Tripura.
 Outside the Rajasthan Emporium, you can find lovely handpainted foldable chairs and ottomans with miniature paintings on them.
 Things are more affordable here than at other places.

 This is a tried and tested brand that uses Indian wood like mango, sheesham, acacia and diag wood.
 Head to their Hindustan Park Road branch which has an individual furniture outlet next to the main store.
 Futons, beds, side tables, benches, foldable tables, cupboards and shelves – all come with a contemporary+Indian fusion look.
 Fabindia delivers furniture to your home as well at an additional charge.

 Gopal Nagar Lane

 Near Judges Court Road, there is an entire footpath filled with dealers of old, refurbished antique furniture starting from around INR 2,000.
 You can get four poster beds with intricately carved woodwork, massive mirrors with wooden frames and old glass lamps.
 If you’re lucky you might find one of their antique bars which looks like it’s straight out of some 1920s Hollywood film.
-We love to visit this place to pick up vintage clocks, desks.
+We love to visit this place to pick up vintage clocks and desks.
 Furniture from here can add a lot of character to any home.
-Most of the furniture here is refurbished with recycled teak and mahogany which is a bonus.
+Most of the furniture here is refurbished with recycled teak and mahogany, which is a bonus.